gustybear-teaching/course_ee693e_2020_fall/week_11/Brian02.md

  <br />The false data will affect other devices in terms of understanding what the transmission is.
 A false positive can be made as this current method looks mostly at packet length and size as features so a random data injection made to seem like an action can be done.

 - Can you explain further how spoofed data works?
 To blend in well with the other packets, it would need the same legitimate reciever IP, how does the reciever know its a spoofed packet?
- <br />The packets would have indentifiers to show the receiver that this is what it should read.
+ <br />The packets would have identifiers to show the receiver that this is what it should read.
 The spoofer would then look for that identifier and use it.

 - What would be the effect of random packet transmission do to the accuracy of classifing packets?
  <br />The effects can be seen in figure 4 where the more packets that are injected the less accurate their attack gets.